elliottpayne/permissionless-prosperity-playbook/drafts/p3_drafts/permissionless-prosperity-playbook-0.3.md

 > adj.
 Well-to-do; well-off: a prosperous family. </br>
 > adj.
 Propitious; favorable: a prosperous moment to make a decision.

 This is more helpful, but still leaves a lot of room for interpretation.
-Wealth, success, well-off, wellbeing, these are all concepts open for interpretation and you want to ground yourself now.
+Wealth, success, well-off, well being, these are all concepts open for interpretation and you want to ground yourself now.
 Gaining status with a luxury car is one expression of wealth, putting a down payment on a home is another, being able to provide for your family is another.
-We're not here to judge your values, but you need to be clear in your values now, while you have the mental and emotional space to reflect on them without the pressure of making a judgement call that will test your values.
-All challenging decisions require trade-offs and knowing your values and goals are how you can make judgement calls with confidence.
+We're not here to judge your values, but you need to know you values now, while you have the mental and emotional space to reflect on them without the pressure of making a judgement call that will test your values.
+All challenging decisions require trade-offs and knowing your values and goals are how you can make judgement calls in confidence.

 Take some time to write down your goals and your values.
-Define what prosperity means to you.
-Think about who your people are and how your goals and values fit in that context.
+Define what prosperity means to.
 This helps keep you on track and helps you know how you're doing as you embark on this journey.

-### Some expected use cases or scenarios
+### Some expected uses

 This playbook provides the instructions that worked for other people and communities.
 They may or may not work for you.
 And your special adaptations are what make each play work for you.

 With that in mind, our intention is to:

 - Arm you with enough knowledge to be dangerous.
 And to break things.
-- Give you enough insight into others’ processes for you to internalize them, change them, and create your own way of doing things.
+- Give you enough insight into others processes for you to internalize them, change them, and create your own way of doing things.
-- Encourage you to communicate back to us what worked and what didn’t so that we can create a more compelling playbook for everyone that is just as motivated as we are.
+- Encourage you to communicate back to us what worked and what didn’t.
+So that we can create a more compelling playbook for everyone that is just as motivated as we are.

 ### Jump around as needed.
 Choose your own adventure.
 This isn’t a book you read cover to cover.
 Some of this will seem obvious to you.
 If it is?
 Skip it.
 Sometimes you’ll need to start later in the book and work your way backwards.